IT’S A BEST BUY BECAUSE:

 In lower trim levels, the interior materials aren’t as nice as some rivals’.

-A pure-electric variant named Kona Electric joins the model lineup for 2019; it has a 201-hp electric motor and an estimated driving range of 258 miles.
+A pure-electric variant named Kona Electric is available in select states; it has a 201-hp electric motor and an estimated driving range of 258 miles.

 WHAT IS IT?

-The base 2.0-liter engine is EPA-rated at 27 mpg city/33 mpg highway with front-wheel drive and 25/30 with all-wheel drive.
+The base 2.0-liter engine is EPA-rated at 27 mpg city/33 mpg highway with front-wheel drive and 26/30 with all-wheel drive.
 The turbo 1.6 is rated at 28 mpg city/32 mpg highway with FWD and 26/29 with AWD.
-In Consumer Guide® testing, a front-drive SEL model averaged 27.3 mpg in an even mix of city and highway driving.
+In Consumer Guide® testing, a front-drive SEL model averaged 27.3 mpg and an AWD Ultimate averaged 25.5 mpg in an even mix of city and highway driving.

 VALUE IN CLASS

-Hyundai may have been a bit slow to jump into the subcompact SUV pool, but the Kona was worth the wait.
-In addition to its spunky styling and likable driving demeanor, the prices are highly competitive, the features-per-dollar ratio is excellent, the available equipment list is impressive, and the step-up turbo engine offers satisfying pep with little penalty to fuel-economy numbers.
+In addition to its spunky styling and likable driving demeanor, the Hyundai Kona has a lot going for it.
+Prices are highly competitive, the features-per-dollar ratio is excellent, the available equipment list is impressive, and the step-up turbo engine offers satisfying pep with little penalty to fuel-economy numbers.

 |BODY STYLES||4-Door Wagon|